lightmotive/ls-book-ruby-intro/README.md

 ### Main commands: run or start

 #### run
-This command runs the container:
+This command runs the container with file sync (bind mount):

-`docker run -it --name ls-temp ls-book-ruby-intro`
+- `docker run -it --name ls-temp -v "$PWD":/usr/src/app -w /usr/src/app ls-book-ruby-intro`

-- `-it` runs the container in interactive TTY mode (so you can )
+  - `-it` runs the container in interactive TTY mode (so you can ).
+  - Remove `-v ...` argument to run without file sync.
   - The container will stop and return control to the local shell after running the specified command.
+The Dockerfile specifies `zsh` as the default command.
   - Data is retained when the container stops, but not when it is removed.
-  - If you want Docker to remove the container on exit, include the `--rm` option.
+    - If you want Docker to remove the container on exit, add the `--rm` option.

 #### start
-This command starts the stopped container (with retained data):
+This command starts the stopped container (with retained config and data):

 `docker start -i ls-temp`